 4. Increasing long-term business value

-Added to that, having a handle on rebates obviously reduces errors which in turn reduces the potential for disagreements with suppliers.
-From there it follows that procurement should be able to foster better relationships with key vendors which is always a good thing!
+Added to that, having a handle on your vendor rebates obviously reduces errors which in turn reduces the potential for disagreements with suppliers.
+From there it follows that procurement should be able to foster better relationships with key vendors which is always a good thing.

-Firstly, what do we mean by “alignment” and what causes some procurement and finance teams to be misaligned?
+What causes some procurement and finance teams to be misaligned when managing vendor rebates?

 - Unclear financial measures — procurement teams tasked with striking the best vendor rebates are hampered by not having an understanding of the true impact that rebate payment terms and volumes can have on the business.
 A single view by both finance and procurement of all rebate deals and communication of bottom line impact will allow procurement to negotiate more effectively.

-- Poor systems — Procurement teams still very often rely on spreadsheets or other isolated systems to negotiate vendor rebate deals.
+- Poor rebate management systems — procurement teams still very often rely on spreadsheets or other isolated systems to negotiate vendor rebates.
 These processes and the details of rebate agreements are often not transparent to financial teams and therefore it is difficult to assess the positive (or negative) impact rebates are having on cash flow and the bottom line.

-- Complexity of deals — multiple vendors and complex deals can be extremely difficult to manage without a good supporting system in place.
-Depending on the extent of rebate activity, the rebate accountant in some companies can have a significant impact on the company’s success.
-Rebate accountants need a good supporting system to be effective.
+- Complexity of rebate and B2B deals — multiple vendor rebates and complex deals can be extremely difficult to manage without a good supporting rebate management system in place.
+Depending on the extent of vendor rebate activity, the rebate accountant in some companies can have a significant impact on the company’s success.
+Finance teams need a good supporting rebate system to be effective.

-Correctly aligned, with the right systems and processes in place, finance and procurement departments that deal with complex vendor rebates can deliver better cash flow, reduced capital costs and long terms business value.
+By becoming correctly aligned, with the right rebate management systems and processes in place, finance teams and procurement departments that deal with complex vendor rebates can deliver better cash flow, reduced capital costs and long term business value.